WICCA BY GERALD GARDNER

 Sacred Arts of Haitian Vodou by Donald J. Cosentino

 Sometimes lovingly referred to as the Vodou Bible, this abundantly illustrated anthology brings together 16 essays by scholars, artists, and ritual experts who examine the sacred arts of Haitian Vodou from multiple perspectives.
 Among the many topics covered are the 10 major Vodou divinities and the art that is so ingrained into this often misunderstood religion.

-Mama Lola: A Vodou Priestess in Brooklyn by Karen McCarthy Brown
+Mama Lola: A Vodou Priestess by Karen McCarthy Brown

 Vodou is among the most misunderstood and maligned of the world's religions.
 Mama Lola shatters the stereotypes by offering an intimate portrait of Vodou in everyday life.

 Based on acclaimed author Zora Neale Hurston's personal experiences in Haiti and Jamaica, where she participated as an initiate rather than just an observer during her visits in the 1930s, Tell My Horse is a fascinating firsthand account of the mysteries of Voodoo.

 Hoodoo Herb and Root Magic: A Materia Magica of African-American Conjure by catherine yronwode

 This is the first book of its kind, presenting accurate botanical information about roots and herbs employed in conjure, with sample spells that will show you how to make and use your own mojo bags, spiritual baths, and incenses.